-В3.7 B3.7 External areas > 3.7.4 Ancillary development - outbuildings Obje ctives Contr rols O1 To ensure that outbuildings do not unreasonably compromise the amenity of the occupants or the adjoining properties.
-C1 C2 The outbuilding is located within the building envelope or the rear setback.
-Maximum height of the outbuilding is 3.6m and the outbuilding is to be sited a minimum of 1.5m from the side and rear boundaries.
-02 To ensure that the required deep soil landscaped area and level area of private open space are achieved.
-C3 The outbuilding, if located outside the building envelope, does not reduce the deep soil landscaped area and the private open space areas below the minimum required for development, as specified in Section 3.7.1 Landscaped areas and private open space.
+Objectives Controls Objectives Controls Co O1 To ensure that outbuildings do not unreasonably compromise the amenity of the occupants or the adjoining properties.
+C2 Maximum height of the outbuilding is 3.6m and unreasonably compromise the amenity of the occupants or the adjoining properties.
+C2 Maximum height of the outbuilding is 3.6m and the outbuilding is 3.6m and the outbuilding is 4 minimum of 1.5m from the side and rear boundaries.
+C3 To ensure that the required deep soil landscaped area and level area of private C3 The outbuilding envelope, does not reduce the O2 To ensure that the required deep soil C3 The outbuilding, if located outside the landscaped area and level area of private building envelope, does not reduce the open space areas below the minimum required for development, as specified in Section 3.7.1 Landscaped areas and private open space.

-This section includes additional controls for the following types of development:
+AT on 30 August 2021 This section includes additional controls for the following types of development:

 - secondary dwellings;

 - semi-detached dwellings;

 - dual occupancies;

 - attached dwellings;

+- residential flat buildings;

+- manor houses:

-- residential flat buildings and multi-dwelling housing;
+- multi-dwelling housing;

+- multi dwelling housing (terraces);

 - Inter-War flat buildings; and

 - post-1950s residential towers.